davidmaamoaix/convex-opt/1-introduction/notes.md

 ![equation](https://latex.codecogs.com/svg.latex?f%28x%29%20%5Cle%20f%28y%29%20%5C%3B%20%5Ctext%7Bfor%20all%20feasible%20%24y%24%7D%2C%20%5C%3B%5ClVert%20x%20-%20y%20%5CrVert_2%20%5Cle%20%5Crho)

-In convex problems, the above constraint is satisfied when `rho` is infinity, or for all feasible `y`.
+In convex problems, the above constraint is satisfied when `rho` is infinity (therefore for all feasible `y`).

 The local minima in a convex optimization problem is the global minima.